Your journey to NatWest

 We’re still here to help

-As a reminder, there are no immediate changes to how you use and access your account(s), but we understand you might still have some questions.
+As a reminder, there are no immediate changes to how you use and access your savings account(s), but we understand you might still have some questions.

 If you do, please follow this link to our frequently asked questions at sainsburysbank.co.uk/transfer-scheme-faq